 How do I know if I have Chrome Enterprise?

-Launch Google Chrome browser and open the More options menu to check for the notice “Managed by your organization”.
-If you can see Managed by your organization, then you have Chrome Enterprise.
+Launch the Google Chrome browser and open the More Options menu to check for the notice “Managed by your organization”.
+If you can see Managed by your organization, you have Chrome Enterprise.

 How much does Chrome for Enterprise cost?

-Chrome Enterprise or Chrome for Business Upgrade is bundled with business capabilities of Chrome OS and Chrome Enterprise Browser, and Chrome devices.
-The Chrome Enterprise costs $50 USD per device per year for an upgrade.
+Chrome Enterprise or Chrome for Business Upgrade is bundled with the business capabilities of Chrome OS, Chrome Enterprise Browser, and Chrome devices.
+The Chrome Enterprise costs USD 50 per device per year for an upgrade.